Jegeva/STM32F469-Discovery/README.md

 # STM32F469-Discovery

-the library and other stuff are all owned by stmicro
+- the library/hal/bsp and other stuff are all owned by stmicro,
+- fatFS by ChaN (te porting to st micro by STmicro)
+- The open source pdm filter by Oleg Volkov

 happy hacking !